Jim Sorgi

-James Joseph Sorgi Jr. (born December 3, 1980) is a former American football quarterback.
-He played college football at the University of Wisconsin and was drafted by the Indianapolis Colts in the sixth round of the 2004 NFL Draft.
-Sorgi served as the backup to Peyton Manning for several years, and won a ring when the Colts won Super Bowl XLI against the Chicago Bears.
+James Joseph Sorgi Jr. (born December 3, 1980) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Wisconsin Badgers and was selected by the Indianapolis Colts in the sixth round of the 2004 NFL draft.
+Sorgi served as the backup to Peyton Manning for several years, and won a ring when the Colts won Super Bowl XLI.
 Once he was released by the Colts, he signed with the New York Giants as the backup to Eli Manning, but was injured in a preseason game, and was placed on IR.

-Early years
+Early life

 Sorgi attended Fraser High School in Fraser, Michigan and was a letterwinner in football, basketball, and baseball.
 In football, he was the two-time Team Most Valuable Player, and as a senior, he garnered All-League honors, All-County honors, and All-State honors, and was a USA Today Honorable Mention All-USA selection.
 In baseball, he posted a batting average of .450 as a senior.

 College career

 Sorgi played college football for the Wisconsin Badgers.
 Sorgi was Wisconsin's career pass efficiency leader (141.2), co-holder of most passing touchdowns in one game (five) and sixth in career passing yards in Wisconsin history.

-In an incident on October 11, 2003 referred to as the Reynolds–Sorgi incident, Ohio State linebacker Robert Reynolds intentionally choked Sorgi, injuring Sorgi's trachea, after the play had been whistled dead.
+In an incident on October 11, 2003, referred to as the Reynolds–Sorgi incident, Ohio State linebacker Robert Reynolds intentionally choked Sorgi, injuring Sorgi's trachea, after the play had been whistled dead.
 Sorgi was unable to play for the remainder of the game, struggling to breathe and unable to speak.
 On October 28, 2011, Reynolds made a public apology for the incident, citing his wife and four children as the reason he wanted to clear his reputation and be accountable for his actions.
 Reynolds also stated that he and Sorgi had made amends years prior to the interview.